By Kendra Olney Lee

 Consider what your sales plan should be.
-Here are 10 actions that will help you achieve your sales goal faster:
+Here are 10 ways to achieve sales goal faster:

 - Measure your sales activities.
 You’ve probably heard that which gets measured, improves.
 It’s true.
 Choose 3 metrics and monitor them closely all year.
 Consider measuring your prospecting time, number of new appointments, appointments that convert, proposals delivered, to name a few.
 Then see how you can improve them.

 - Monitor your pipeline.
 I look at my pipeline every day.
 I get nervous if it’s low and that motivates me.
 The rule of thumb is to maintain 3 times your quota in your pipeline at all times.
 Watch your pipeline to see where you need to focus to stay on track.